konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 - Expansion state is provided by `useExpansionState`.
 - Expansion shorthand functions are provided by `getExpansionDerivedState`.
 - Expansion is never managed server-side.
-- Expansion-related component props are provided inside `useTableControlProps` in the `getSingleExpandButtonTdProps` and `getCompoundExpandTdProps` functions.
+- Expansion-related component props are provided by `useExpansionPropHelpers`.
-- Expansion inputs are rendered by the table's `Td` component and expanded content is managed at the consumer level by conditionally rendering a second row with full colSpan in a `Tbody` component.
+- Expansion inputs are rendered by the table's `Td` PatternFly component and expanded content is managed at the consumer level by conditionally rendering a second row with full colSpan inside a PatternFly `Tbody` component.
 The `numRenderedColumns` value returned by `useTableControlProps` can be used for the correct colSpan here.

-> ⚠️ TECH DEBT NOTE: `getSingleExpandButtonTdProps` and `getCompoundExpandTdProps` should probably be factored out of `useTableControlProps` into a decoupled `getExpansionProps` helper.

 ### Active Item

 A row can be clicked to mark its item as "active", which usually opens a drawer on the page to show more detail.
-Note that this is distinct from expansion and selection and these features can all be used together.
+Note that this is distinct from expansion (toggle arrows) and selection (checkboxes) and these features can all be used together.
 Active item state is simply a single id value (number or string) for the active item, derived from the `idProperty` config argument (see [Unique Identifiers](#unique-identifiers)).

 - The active item feature requires no config arguments.
 - Active item state is provided by `useActiveItemState`.
 - Active item shorthand functions are provided by `getActiveItemDerivedState`.
+- Active-item-related component props are provided by `useActiveItemPropHelpers`.
 - A `useEffect` call which prevents invalid state after an item is deleted is provided by `useActiveItemEffects`.
+This is called internally in `useActiveItemPropHelpers`.

+> ⚠️ TECH DEBT NOTE: Is useActiveItemPropHelpers the best place to call useActiveItemEffects?
+Should we make the consumer call it explicitly?

 ### Selection

 Items can be selected with checkboxes on each row or with a bulk select control that provides actions like "select all", "select none" and "select page".
-The list of selected item ids in state can be used to perform bulk actions.
+The list of selected item ids in state can be used to perform bulk actions like Delete.

 > ⚠️ TECH DEBT NOTE: Currently, selection state has not yet been refactored to be a part of the table-controls pattern and we are still relying on [the old `useSelectionState` from lib-ui](https://migtools.github.io/lib-ui/?path=/docs/hooks-useselectionstate--checkboxes) which dates back to older migtools projects.
 The return value of this legacy `useSelectionState` is required by `useTableControlProps`.
 Mike is working on a refactor to bring selection state hooks into this directory.